-"I showed up, and was just blown away by Primerica's concepts and the business opportunity.
+"I showed up, and was just blown away by Primerica's concepts and the business opportunity1.
 And they were offering it to me – Eugenio Villa!
-I signed up on the spot because I was afraid they would change their minds!"*
+I signed up on the spot because I was afraid they would change their minds!"2

 "Primerica has changed my life.
-Where else could a boy born with so much going against him in life, grow up to be a financially independent leader in a financial services company?"*
+Where else could a boy born with so much going against him in life, grow up to be a leader in a financial services company?"

 At Primerica it happens.